prakharmrsl/easypcceo.github.io/pages/computer/computer.md

 When gaming, the most important part is obviously the graphics card, but your CPU could also play a big role.

 By pairing a high-end GPU with a low-end CPU (or vice versa) you create what we call a bottleneck.

 This happens when too much information is being flooded to a part that can’t handle it, so you should always pair a CPU and GPU that are a similar level on the market.

 One of the best possible CPU/GPU pairing you can go for right now is an Intel Core i9-9900KF paired with an Nvidia RTX 2080-Ti.

 This pairing ensures you can handle 1080p, 1440p, and even 4K gameplay with more than ease.
 Hell, you could probably push some 8K gameplay if you can find a way to support it.

 If you’d like to compare the performance of various processors and graphics cards, we suggest using the online tool UserBenchmark which compiles component benchmarks from all over the work to give total average performance numbers.

+For more information on the best budget gaming computers, we have a ton of information and build guides [here](/budget-pcs/).

 ### Streaming
 <img class="lazyload img-right img-small" alt="streaming" data-src="/img/streaming/twitch.jpg" />